narcs/steelconnect-dialogflow/README.md

 # To Do
 * Validate same city names and differents country pairings (E.g. Differentiate between Sydney Canada and Sydney Australia)
-* When getting information about uplinks and appliances, we currently have it such that DialogFlow passes information back to the code here.
-This feels dirty, and we would ideally like to make it such that the information is stored on the server so that it can be retrieved there rather than having to pass it backwards and forwards.
+* When getting information about uplinks and appliances, we currently have it such that DialogFlow passes information back to the code here, and gets saved so that it can be used for a followup action later on.
+This feels dirty, and we would ideally like to make it such that the information is stored on DialogFlow (or some other cleaner way) so that it can be retrieved there rather than having to pass it backwards and forwards.
 * Create the ability to get site by id without being dependent on the city and country parameters
   + This will reduce the number parameters needed when invoking an intent
   + E.g. When making an uplink, we have 5 parameters: UplinkName, SiteName, City, Country, WAN.
 If we can remove the City, and         Country parameter, we will only have at most 3 parameters to deal with in any intent